frelon/suse-elemental/docs/firstboot-configuration.md

 ```

 Which could be adapted to include an additional partition by adding another item into the partitions
 list.
-Adding an Ingition partition of 512MiB could done with:
+Adding an Ignition partition of 512MiB could done with:

 ```yaml
 disks: